position Head Coach

 Following her time as an assistant at OSU, Strom was the head coach at Texas State from 2016-19.
 She led the Bobcats to a runner-up finish at the 2019 Sun Belt Conference Championship and two team tournament titles.
 The 2018-19 season, her last in San Marcos, was a historic one for Strom and the Bobcats as the team set seven program records and finished with the highest final season ranking in program history.

 She then returned to Ohio to take the reigns at one of the top programs in the area at Kent State.
-In her two seasons with the Golden Flashes, Strom led the team to nine tournament titles and helped continue the program’s dominance in the MAC, winning Kent State’s 22nd consecutive conference crown.
-This past May, Strom and the Golden Flashes came to the OSU Scarlet Course for the NCAA Regional and the team finished tied for fifth in the 18-team field to advance to the NCAA Championships.
+In her two seasons with the Golden Flashes, Strom led the team to nine tournament titles and helped continue the program’s dominance in the MAC, winning Kent State’s 22nd-consecutive conference crown.
+In May of 2021, Strom and the Golden Flashes came to the OSU Scarlet Course for the NCAA Regional and the team finished tied for fifth in the 18-team field to advance to the NCAA Championships.

 Strom played professional from 2000 until 2011 and competed in more than 50 LPGA sponsored events as a member of the LPGA Tour (2003, 2007-2010).
 She earned her best career finish in 2007 when she finished tied for 13th at the Navistar LPGA Classic.
 Strom carded a career-low 67 on two occasions in 2009 with the first coming in the second round of the LPGA State Farm Classic and the next in the opening round of the Navistar LPGA Classic.